PTA-Avenger/COBOLBankApi/README.md

 This project is a hybrid system that demonstrates how to integrate **COBOL**, a legacy programming language, with a modern **Python Flask REST API** to simulate a banking system.

-> ⚙️ Built by [Thato Mabena] as part of a third-year CS portfolio project.
+> ⚙️ Built by [Thato Mabena] as part of a portfolio project.

 ---